-- SALT support, - Speech/Language Link Programmes, - Early Talk Boost/Talk Boost/ECAT sessions, - Daily Little Wandle interventions, - We are able to use physical interventions when it is a pupil's primary area of need e.g. ECAM sessions, Active Hands intervention, - Movement breaks - · Support and advice from an Autism specialist, - Support and advice from an Educational Psychologist, - Support and advice from a Behaviour Specialist - Weekly Lego Therapy sessions, - Weekly ELSA sessions, - Emotion coaching is imbedded throughout school, - A 'safe space' has been created within each classroom, - Each classroom has a 'Zones of Regulation' area, - Each classroom has a Calming Toolkit, - A KS1 Enchanted Woodland Retreat has been developed to support children with Emotional Dysregulation, - An EYFS Wonderland Snug has been developed to support children with Emotional Dysregulation, - The Woodland Room has been developed to support children with Emotional Dysregulation, - Transition support in place for our specialist SEND pupils, - Personalised resources and timetables are used for our specialist SEND pupils.
+- SALT support, - Speech/Language Link Programmes, - Early Talk Boost/Talk Boost/ECAT sessions, Blank level language sessions, - Daily Little Wandle interventions Daily keep up, Rapid catch up, SEND pathway, - We are able to use physical interventions when it is a pupil's primary area of need e.g. ECAM sessions, Active Hands intervention, Physical Literacy, Success with scissors, - Movement breaks, - Sensory circuits, - Support and advice from an Autism specialist, - Support and advice from an Educational Psychologist, - · Support and advice from a Behaviour Specialist, - Weekly Lego Therapy sessions, - Weekly ELSA sessions, - Use of the Leuvan scales, - Drawing and Talking sessions, - Use of the Boxall profile, - Emotion coaching is imbedded throughout school, - A 'safe space' has been created within each classroom, - Each classroom has a 'Zones of Regulation' area, - Each classroom has a Calming Toolkit, - A KS1 Enchanted Woodland Retreat has been developed to support children with Emotional Dysregulation, - An EYFS Wonderland Snug has been developed to support children with Emotional Dysregulation, - The Woodland Room has been developed to support children with Emotional Dysregulation, - Transition support in place for our specialist SEND pupils, - Personalised resources and timetables are used for our specialist SEND pupils. - Personalised Fix it, Sensory, Calm down and Physical tool kits are used for our specialist SEND pupils.